Mannix67/Statistics-Assignment1/README.md

 # Statistics-Assignment1
-Statistics for data science assignment
+Statistics for data science assignment using R studio.